 Your church can get involved on many different levels.
 Sunday night meals are great opportunities for churches and small groups to come alongside Project Connect Nashville, meet the families served, and use their talents!
-We need cooks, musicians, tutors, teachers and more!
+We need cooks, musicians, teachers and more!
 Gathering as a community to share a meal and worship is an excellent way to begin building relationships with people in need of encouragement.
 We would love to meet with you and talk through the possibilities!

 How are you funded?
 Do you need financial support?

-We are historically and primarily funded through church and individual partners, and in 2020, the disaster-related grants were helpful for meeting growing needs.
+We are historically and primarily funded through church and individual partners.
 We are always looking for new church partners but we don’t expect that to be a part of the conversation in the beginning.
 Our hope is that we demonstrate the value that we can bring to you and your members.
 It is incumbent on us to provide a good and meaningful experience so that volunteers are drawn to the ministry.
 In other words, we believe that inspiring volunteer involvement and building relationships with the community of believers is a higher priority than fund-raising.

 Can we refer people to your program?

 Yes!
 We work with a lot of churches that have individuals that need a little extra encouraging.
 We are happy to partner with churches in this way.
 The best first class for new clients is Work Life.
 The class is 4 days a week for 6 weeks and equips them to enter (or re-enter) the workforce.
-Rental assistance is available for those that commit to the long-term.
+Rental assistance is available for those that then commit to the long-term.